 Dr. Matthew Knox Averett

-Matthew Knox Averett earned his Ph.D. at the University of Missouri in the Department of Art History and Archaeology in 2006.
-He specializes in Renaissance and Baroque art and architecture, focusing on Gian Lorenzo Bernini, the artistic patronage of Pope Urban VII, and the urban development of Rome in the seventeenth century.
+Matthew Knox Averett earned his Ph.D. at the University of Missouri in the Department of Art History and Archaeology.
+He specializes in Renaissance and Baroque art and architecture, focusing on Gian Lorenzo Bernini, the artistic patronage of Pope Urban VIII, and the urban development of Rome in the seventeenth century.
+Dr. Averett teaches a range of classes from Michelangelo to modern urban theory.

-Dr. Averett has traveled extensively in North America and Europe, and has studied at the Goethe Institut in Rothenburg, Germany, conducted research at the American Academy in Rome as well as the American School of Classical Studies in Athens, Greece, and participates in the Athienou Archaeological Project in Cyprus.
+Dr. Averett has traveled extensively in North America and Europe, and has conducted research at the American Academy in Rome, studied at the Goethe Institut in Rothenburg, Germany, and participated in the Athienou Archaeological Project in Cyprus.